Smart Meter Guard Questions and Answer

 How does the Smart Meter Guard block the radiation?

 The Smart Meter Guard blocks the RF waves by absorbing the electromagnetic waves into the grounded stainless steel meshing.
 The RF power is then shunted to ground and dissipated.
-The spacing of the metal mesh will not allow the electrical or magnetic component of the RF waves to pass through it, thus shunting it to ground.
+The spacing of the metal mesh will not allow the electrical or magnetic component of the RF waves to pass through it because of the field effect it creates trying to pass through.

 Does the Smart Meter Guard block radiation inside the house?